Phase 2: oref0-setup.sh¶

 bash ~/myopenaps/oref0-runagain.sh command later to automate.
 In addition, running the script again will update the various packages that the script installs.

-Read this note before running the script: The very first time may take a while (10-15 minutes) for it to successfully read and pull a full history from your pump.
-Wait at least 15 minutes while watching the log (see below, in step 3 on this page) before asking for help.
+Read this note before running the script: The very first time may take a while (15-20 minutes) for it to successfully read and pull a full history from your pump.
+Wait at least 20 minutes while watching the log (see below, in step 3 on this page) before asking for help.
 If it looks like it is giving you an error message, make sure you completed step 0 and 1 (see above!).
 If in doubt, run step 0 and step 1 again, and run the setup script (step 2) again as well.
-It will not hurt to run it multiple times, but you will probably want to comment out (add
+It will not hurt to run it multiple times, but you will probably want to answer

-crontab -r will delete the whole cron) any existing crons before adding another.
+yes to the setup script prompt asking if you want to delete any existing crons.
 Go on to the next page for other ideas of troubleshooting.
-Read that page’s troubleshooting tips before jumping into Gitter with questions about what to try next.
+Read that page’s troubleshooting tips before jumping into Gitter with questions about what to try next and make sure to utilize these tips when asking for help.

 cd && ~/src/oref0/bin/oref0-setup.sh